 - Rubber products, including tires and hoses

 Ensure that wood stoves are properly installed and swept regularly.
-Reduce pollution further by increasing chimney height, allow plenty of oxygen (keeping the flue open), and burn only clean, dry, and untreated wood.
+Reduce pollution further by increasing chimney height, allowing plenty of oxygen (keeping the flue open), and burning only clean, dry, untreated wood.

-Use cleaner heating devices, like EPA certified wood stoves.
+Use cleaner heating devices, such as EPA certified wood stoves.
 Fireplace inserts and indoor wood burning stoves manufactured after 1992 meet EPA efficiency standards.
-These stoves emit 85% less smoke or pollution and require 30% less wood to heat than older stoves.
+Compared to older stoves, these emit 85 percent less smoke or pollution and require 30 percent less wood to heat.

 Use composting, mulching, recycling, or other garbage disposal options.

 Encourage your local government to regulate leaf burning, waterstoves, and other sources of air pollution.